Oxygen (Doctor Who): Outside references

 The episode opens with the Doctor saying "Space, the final frontier".
-This is the classic opening in the title sequence of the original Star Trek science fiction television series, which ran from 1966 to 1969.
+This is the opening line in the title sequence of the original Star Trek science fiction television series, which ran from 1966 to 1969.

 The Doctor quotes 1 Corinthians 15:55 when he says "Death, where is thy sting?"

 Production

 The read-through for "Oxygen" took place on 12 October 2016.
 The episode was filmed as part of the fourth production block alongside the tenth episode of the series, "The Eaters of Light".
 Shooting began on 17 October and ended on 18 November 2016.

+Jamie Mathieson's initial plan for an episode for the show's tenth series would have had the Doctor mistaken for Matthew Hopkins, the Witchfinder General.
+Moffat found the story too dark, and Mathieson wrote "Oxygen" instead.
 In his newsletter, Jamie Mathieson revealed that "Oxygen" was originally intended as a prequel to his 2014 episode "Mummy on the Orient Express".
 In earlier drafts, Kline, a corporate representative, appears on a monitor to offer the characters promotions and stock options if they will spare the ship.
 Recognising Kline's voice, the Doctor takes the crew to safety by TARDIS, destroying the ship as they leave.
 It is revealed that the company behind the mining station will one day have a subsidiary specialising in analysing ancient weaponry, and that Kline will be fired as a result of his fumbling the negotiation, living on only as the voice of the company computer, Gus.

 The assistant director for the series, Lauren Pate, plays the student who questions the Doctor in the opening scenes.